rephlex00/HomeAssistantTrayApp/README.md

 # HomeAssistantTrayApp
- An application that sits in the Windows system tray to allow the user to trigger HomeAssistant automations.
+ An application that sits in the Windows system tray to allow the user to toggle HomeAssistant input_booleans.
+Forked from sup3rmark/HomeAssistantTrayApp.

 Requirements:
 - HomeAssistant
 - CredentialManager module